nourhansowar/Color-Correction-for-Color-blind-People-Graduation-Project/README.md

 ## AI Model Stage

-The solution for correction images for people with colorblindness is a GANs Model. we used a deep learning model because it will be very fast in terms of processing time in the tools, we used like JESTSON board.
+The solution for correction images for people with colorblindness is a GANs Model. we used a deep learning model called Pix2Pix which divides to 2 sub models: Generator and Discrimiator.

-After research in GANs architecture that used in image translation specially colorblindness correction methods, we found that pix2pix architecture is the best architecture for our project as also it is used in colorization old images.
+The below diagram shows how pix2pix works.

 ![image](https://user-images.githubusercontent.com/48545560/181922408-a448a9db-f25a-408e-a9b9-35deb63c6496.png)